Swim Across America: Founders

 In the summer of 1984, childhood friends and recent college graduates Jeff Keith, Matt Vossler, and Hugh Curran ran across the USA beginning in Boston and finishing spring of 1985 in Los Angeles.
 Keith, a survivor of cancer, had lost part of his right leg to cancer and their run raised over $1 million for the American Cancer Society.
 Swim Across America is the inspired sequel to the triumphant Run Across America completed by the two founders of SAA, Jeff Keith and Matt Vossler in 1985.
 The eight-month journey spanned the country from Boston to Los Angeles and raised over $1 million for cancer research.
 Jeff Keith, one of the determined runners, a 22-year-old from Fairfield, CT, had lost his right leg to cancer a decade before.
 Following college graduation, these two childhood buddies embarked on their mission, making history in the process.
 Together, they instilled hope in all who fight this disease and heightened consciousness about overcoming this frightening diagnosis.

 Mission

 Swim Across America's mission is to raise money and awareness for cancer research, prevention, and treatment through swimming-related events.
 The Swim Across America tagline is "Making Waves to Fight Cancer."

-It is important donors know that our grant agreement requires 100% of SAA grants be applied to approved projects and not other things such as overhead and buildings.
+It is important donors know that the grant agreement requires 100% of SAA grants be applied to approved projects and not other things such as overhead and buildings.